 As with Jolie's fall from feral madwomen grace, I blame their children.

 When I saw that Pitt was going to play an older man with silver hair, as stars often do to segue their advancing age within the mythic scope of their public persona, I was excited.
-Gone is the tiresome Pitt role of rear echelon for the Jolie traveling humanitarian circus, I thought, and now he can get back to being a wild man yet again!
+Gone is the tiresome Pitt role of rear echelon for the Jolie traveling humanitarian circus, I thought, and now he can get back to being a wild man!
 Aging males rejoice!
 Alas, the Jolie-drained version of Pitt--all edges sanded down--is still with us.
 On the other hand, INGLORIOUS is up on the Netflix stream.
 It's always worth revisiting whenever the drums of war and remembrance sound.

 War, what is it good for?
 Men.
 It's good for men.
+And prosthetic limb-manufacturers.

 "We've seen this PC young typist character before, in Saving Private Ryan (played by the ever-mugging Jeremy Davies), though there we also had the chronic complainer (Ed Burns), and the "Wardaddy" there wasn't a mighty Pitt but 'decent guy' Tom Hanks.
 Pitt had proved he could be wild and liberated even whilst a young scrap of a fella, back in Thelma and Louise, so that's never been in doubt, but even so, here we got some extra layers of toughness as borne out by his scarred and diesel oil-stained face.
-We see him get kind of cleaned up when a nice little breakfast served up by Pitt and a couple of frauleins is invaded by the rest of his motley tank corp, and we see Pitt forced into a weird no-win zone between solidarity with his rapey crew and an innate gentlemanly spirit.
-It's the most tiresome scene in the film, and I'll confess I FF-ed part of the way, but it's almost worth it for the brutal pay-off, which finally brings things to bear for our milquetoast.
+We see him get kind of cleaned up when a nice little breakfast served up by a couple of scared frauleins is invaded by the rest of his motley tank corp, and we see Pitt forced into a weird no-win zone between solidarity with his rapey crew and an innate gentlemanly spirit, it's the most tiresome scene in the film, and I'll confess I FF-ed part of the way, but it's almost worth it for the brutal pay-off, which finally brings things to bear for our milquetoast.
 Eventually the lad even learns when to let a kraut fry to death and when to chop him in half.
 Hell yeah, Sgt.
 Rock loves this movie, wherever he is. (more)

-"The most essential (we desperately need it back) yet dangerous of the unassimilated abject pantheon tends to be defined by his utter lack of social graces and his surplus of animal power; he's the shaman outsider, a bit too large for ordinary civilization so he lives--by choice and necessity-- in the wilderness; his hair and wild beard and maniacal eyes give him away... he's the wild man.
+"The most essential (we desperately need it back) yet dangerous of the unassimilated abject pantheon tends to be defined by his utter lack of social graces and his surplus of animal power; he's a bit too large for ordinary civilization so he lives--by choice and necessity-- in the wilderness (until he's needed for war); his hair and wild beard and maniacal eyes give him away... he's the wild man.
 Any hero's journey requires a visit with him for the wild man holds onto the element that is 'circumcised' or castrated to make a civilized man, and that element is required for success.
 When the rest of his tribe was being declawed for city living, the wild man stayed behind, and kept his claws.
 His isolation represents a possible outcome for the hero's journey if the hero decides not to return to the social order with his beanstalk prizes and instead shuns the company of soft-handed mortals and stays in the forest where nymphs and satyrs run free.
 The wild man can be terrifying or gentle but either way he lives larger than the average bear, and way larger than the civilized schmuck."
 (5/12) (full)

 Patton's discipline is intended to create that condition of initiation, Stockholm syndrome in the service of country - there's still going to be the odd soldier who resists the comfort of berserker madness and thinks clinging to the crumbling shards of his childhood persona will preserve rather than destroy him.
 In the end all the military drilling and exhaustion is to weaken the ego's dogmatic hold, so you can actually be molded into a killing machine who can then run into the path of flaming bullets--against all self-preservational logic.
 But as long as one soldier can get away with pretending to be sick to get out of combat, the morale of the whole unit is in jeopardy.
 Hence a little bitch-slap, which he performs in a sense as performance for the other men.
 Watching this with my dad as a child I used to think Patton was being a bully for slapping the soldier.
 Later, as a hippie, I thought he was existentialist and square.
 Now I'm all into his heart of darkness.
 Patton must necessarily be excused from any consequences that may stem from disrespecting boundaries, for the best defense is a good offense and therefore disrespecting boundaries is the mark of a good general.